 Where are the classes held?

-The Cook’s Warehouse offer their state-of-the-art kitchen space in four different locations:
+The Cook’s Warehouse offer their state-of-the-art kitchen space in three different locations:

 - Decatur at 180 W. Ponce de Leon Ave. , Decatur 30030